The contemporary bathroom look – and how to get it

 Contemporary colour

 Think of contemporary design in some rooms, particularly active parts of the house like living rooms and children’s play rooms, and you immediately think of bold splashes of bright colour.
-In contrast, many people’s idea of contemporary bathroom decoration fails to extend beyond white, grey and chrome – but there’s no reason why a smart, modern bathroom shouldn’t also use colour, or even natural wood.
+In contrast, many people’s idea of contemporary bathroom decoration fails to extend beyond white, slate grey and chrome.

 Blue often works well in a bathroom – modern or traditional – and it can work particularly well fading towards certain shades of grey or with some types of metalwork.

 To prevent the room becoming too stark, mix in some warm pale browns or some well-designed wooden bathroom furniture or flooring.
-A good rule of thumb is to make the breakdown between the three tones – white / metal, blue and brown – 60 per cent to 30 per cent to 10 per cent.
+A good rule of thumb is to make the breakdown between the three tones – white/metallic, blue and brown – 60 per cent to 30 per cent to 10 per cent.

 Of course, there’s another influence at work – budget.
 Contemporary design looks expensive, and its occasional use of unusual materials means that sometimes it can be.
 But it doesn’t have to be.
 There are many suppliers in the UK offering affordable pieces that can be assembled into a striking and stylish whole.